Use a QR Code reader on a mobile device to add this person as a contact:

 My current research builds on my interest in both the ‘working practices’ of intellectual production and the history of feminism to examine the growth and institutional development of ‘academic’ feminism in Britain, the Netherlands and West Germany since the 1970s.
 Several publications from this project are forthcoming.more

 - Gwinn, I., 2020.
 Collective and Democratic Experiments in the Politics of Knowledge in Britain since 1968: Some Observations on Cultural Studies, History Workshop and Feminism.
-Moving the Social: Journal of Social History and the History of Social Movements.
+Moving the Social.

 - Gwinn, I., 2017.
 ‘History should become common property’: Raphael Samuel, History Workshop, and the Practice of Socialist History, 1966-1980.
 Socialist History.